 How’s everyone’s Easter prep coming along?
-If you haven’t had the chance to get your egg-making on, but are still hoping to squeeze in a crafting session, I’ve got just the project for you.
-Don’t be intimidated!
+If you haven’t had the chance to get your egg-making on, but are still hoping to squeeze in a crafting session, I’ve got just the project for you: DIY cement easter eggs.
+Now, don’t be intimidated!
 By using eggs as molds, these cement Easter eggs are surprisingly easy to make in no time flat, and best of all, they’re reusable year after year.
 I also love that they’re heavy and stand upright on their own, making them perfect for your Easter table, a themed-out mantle or bookcase, and as year-round paperweights.
 Before I show you how it’s done, I have to give a shout out to Rebecca for inspiring me to work with this awesome and underutilized material… now, keep reading for the step-by-step!

 - Pour approximately 1/4 cup Rockite cement into the plastic container.
 Add 1 tablespoon of water at a time, and stir between each added tablespoon until you reach an Elmer’s Glue-like consistency.

-- Once dry, use craft knife to peel egg shell.
+- Once dry, use a craft knife to peel eggshell.
 I advise doing this under running water.

 - Allow to dry. optional: tape off half the egg with duct tape, and spray with spray paint for a fun dip-dyed look.